-This policy will be developed in consultation with staff, pupils and parents.
+This policy has been developed in consultation with staff, pupils and parents.
 The consultation and policy development process involved the following steps:

-- Review a member of staff and working group pulled together all relevant information including relevant national and local guidance. - Staff consultation all school staff were given the opportunity to look at the policy and make recommendations. - Governors are to be given the opportunity to look at the policy and make recommendations. - Parent/stakeholder consultation parents and any interested parties were invited to attend a meeting about the policy. - Pupil consultation we will investigate what exactly pupils want from their RSE. - Once amendments are made, the policy will be shared again with governors and staff.
+- Review a member of staff and working group pulled together all relevant information including relevant national and local guidance. - Staff consultation all school staff were given the opportunity to look at the policy and make recommendations. - Governors are to be given the opportunity to look at the policy and make recommendations. - Parent/stakeholder consultation parents and any interested parties were invited to share thoughts about the policy. - Pupil consultation investigation of children's thoughts and needs. - When amendments are made, the policy will be shared again with governors and staff.

-This guidance policy will be reviewed three years from first required teaching (September 2020) and every three years after that point.
+This guidance policy was reviewed Sept 2023 and will be reviewed every three years thereafter.